 If you have decided that you believe in Jesus, how do you begin to follow him?
 Here is a simple approach, free from rules and cliches, and faithful to Jesus’ own teachings and to the Bible generally.

-I look at what we can believe about Jesus and what we can learn from him about his mission on earth and the part he wants us to play in it.
+We start with what we can believe about Jesus and what we can learn from him about his mission on earth and the part he wants us to play in it.
 We can make a simple response to that, and begin to live a life committed to following him and serving other people.

 We don’t know everything all at once, so we’ll make mistakes.
 But God forgives and gives us help – sometimes directly through his Spirit, sometimes through other followers, mostly (I guess) through both.